PhilSwiss/chartist/README.md

 To check, if the letters of the font work nicely together, you can cut'n'paste them one by one to form a complete textpage, which can take hours.
 Or you can use a tool to do the same job in a few seconds: **Chartist**

-Chartist reads your graphicsfile with the letters (the font/charset), your textfile with all those words/phrases and will output a new graphicsfile, showing your text by using your pixeled letters, simple as that.
+Chartist reads your graphicsfile with the letters (the font/charset), your textfile with all those words/phrases and will output a new graphics file, showing your text by using your pixeled letters, simple as that.

 Information
 ========